SUMITNERKAR/Manufacturing-Production-Performance-Analysis/README.md

 # Manufacturing-Production-Performance-Analysis

-I recently had the opportunity to develop a Manufacturing Review Dashboard as part of my role, focusing on key performance indicators (KPIs) such as:
+I had develop a Manufacturing Review Dashboard as part of my role, focusing on key performance indicators (KPIs) such as:

 Manufactured Quantity: Over 49.79 million units Processed Quantity: 60.02 million units